evereverland/2019/links-of-interest/memory-and-usable-past.md

-# Memory and a usable past
+# Memory, history and a usable past

 ## Howard Zinn

+SC + TA: From "red diaper baby" to _eminence rouge_.

 * https://en.wikipedia.org/wiki/Howard_Zinn
 > Howard Zinn (August 24, 1922 – January 27, 2010) was an American historian, playwright, philosopher, socialist thinker and World War II veteran.
 He was chair of the history and social sciences department at Spelman College, and a political science professor at Boston University.
 Zinn wrote over 20 books, including his best-selling and influential _A People's History of the United States_ in 1980.
 In 2007, he published a version of it for younger readers, A Young People's History of the United States.